The R-value Of Reflective Insulation And Mass Insulation Is Based On The Same Fundamental Equation - The Ability To Stop

 - History of Reflective Insulation

 - Video of how Prodex Reflective Insulation works

 - Parameters used by other insulation types to test R-value

 - Inaccuracy of R-value of cellulose and fiberglass insulation

 - Five Reasons to Buy Prodex Total Reflective Insulation

 The R-value of A Reflective Insulation

 The R-value of reflective insulation and mass insulations is based on the same fundamental equation: The ability to stop heat transfer.
 The R-value of reflective insulation is measured as a system.
 The best system consist of two reflective surfaces surrounding an inner substance (core) plus two trapped airspaces.
 If you know the system measured (parameters of test), the R-value you're using is real.

-The confusion about the R-value is that people fail to understand it's a system that is measured rather than just the product.
-It's actually a better form of measurement when you think about it.
+The R-value of reflective insulation is measured as a system rather than just the product.
+It's a better form of measurement when you think about it.
 What good is an R-value of a product if when it's applied in your application it has a different value.
-You need to know the answer to a question like - What will be the R-value when installed in an application (roof for example).
+You need to know the answer to a question like - What will be the R-value when installed in my roof for example.